openedx/edx-documentation/en_us/course_authors/source/video/video_uploads.rst

 ..
 This procedure needs to be completed only once per course in Studio.

 .. #.
 Work with your institution's video administrator to obtain the video identifier for your course.
-The edX media team defines a unique video identifier for each course.
+The edX partner support team defines a unique video identifier for each course.

 .. #.
 Open the course in Studio.